 Marcin Żukowski started his career at CWI.
 He did his MSc and PhD research on database management system architectures in our Database Architectures (DA) group.
 As a PhD student under the supervision of Peter Boncz, he developed the innovative concept of vectorized execution to improve the performance of database queries.
 This research received the DaMoN 2007 Best Paper Award and also the CIDR 2024 Test of Time Award, established by the Conference on Innovative Data Systems Research (CIDR).

 After his PhD, Żukowski co-founded CWI spin-off VectorWise (now Actian), turning his research into a high performance and highly scalable analytical database system.
-It became the storage format for analytical databases, and is still widely used.
+It became the blueprint for analytical databases, that is still widely used.
 After yielding a rapid technological and commercial growth, he left the company in 2012 to co-found Snowflake in Silicon Valley.
 Snowflake offered the first cloud-based data warehousing service that is truly designed for the cloud.
 Notable features are that it is an ‘elastically’ growing and shrinking system based on how busy it is, separating computation from storage, and automating many administration and configuration tasks.
 Snowflake uses vectorized query execution and lightweight compression methods in its columnar data storage, two techniques that were co-designed by Żukowski during his PhD years at CWI.

 Role model